 I didn’t make this a completely vegan meal because I did serve the tacos with a bit of sour cream, but I didn’t add cheese which I normally would do.
 And you know what?
 I seriously didn’t even miss it.
 Neither did The Beloved.
 Good stuff, friends.

 Thanks for spending some time with me today.
 I appreciate it.
-Have a lovely day, and good luck in the giveaway!
+Have a lovely day!